 My good friend Merre has been hunting for a fun focal point for a new water feature all summer.
-When she discovered this sink at a second hand shop, she knew it was the perfect find!
+When she discovered this sink at a second-hand shop, she fell in love with it’s quirky finish!
 And apparently, I have gained a reputation for garden fountain creativity, so I got to help her out with the setup for this project.

 We knew we wanted the water to stream out of the spigot, so the most critical part of the project was modifying the faucet to work with a garden pump.
 Two things needed to be accomplished to make this project work:

-1. A two handle faucet is basically a Y shaped pipe configuration with water entering at the two top arms of the Y (under each handle) and exiting out the spigot.
-In order to plump the faucet to one water source, we needed to cap off the fitting under one of the handles.
+1. A two-handle faucet is basically a Y shaped pipe configuration with water entering at the two top arms of the Y (under each handle) and exiting out the spigot.
+In order to plumb the faucet to one water source, we needed to cap off the fitting under one of the handles.

 2. Sufficient adapters needed to be installed to convert the standard plumping inlet to work with a pond fountain.

 For both of these reasons, we just decided to toss the sink in the car and take it for a trip to the hardware store!
 We took it to our local Ace (I love small hardware stores for these projects where you really need the attention of a knowledgeable employee!)
 Within 5 minutes they had us set up with a perfect cap for the outlet and the couplers needed to convert the facet to run on the narrow tubing used by garden pumps.

 Once we had all our supplies, Merre gathered up some young men to dig the hole and gather rocks, found a trough to work as the basin, and we set to work creating a fun patio water feature for her Air B & B Cottage in Carthage, MO.